Quantum correlations in general qubit-qudit axially symmetric states: Introduction

+Compared to our recent papers \cite{Yurischev20231,Yurischev2023,Yurischev2025}, which focused on deriving compact closed-form expressions for LQU and LQFI in general qubit-qubit X states and qubit-qutrit axially symmetric states, our present work extends the analysis to a more generalized mixed spin-$(1/2,S)$ system with arbitrary spin $S$.
+While the previous study \cite{Yurischev2025} specifically examined a spin-$(1/2,1)$ system with ten independent interaction parameters, the current work formulates analytical expressions for LQU and LQFI in a broader class of systems satisfying U(1) axial symmetry, offering a more comprehensive framework for evaluating nonclassical correlations in a hybrid spin-$(1/2,S)$ system.

+The significance and novelty of our present paper lie in its generalized formulation, which allows for the study of arbitrary spin-$(1/2,S)$ systems, thereby broadening the applicability of LQU and LQFI as tools for characterizing quantum correlations.
+The analytical expressions derived for these measures enable a direct and efficient evaluation of quantum correlations from the density matrix entries and eigenvalues, simplifying their computation in a wide range of physical systems.
+The discovery of temperature-induced quantum correlations and multiple abrupt transitions highlights new aspects of thermal quantum effects that could be relevant for quantum thermodynamics and quantum information processing.
+By systematically analyzing how quantum correlations behave across different temperature regimes and spin configurations, this study provides deeper physical insights into the interplay between thermal fluctuations and quantum coherence, offering potential applications in quantum materials and quantum technologies.

 The present paper is structured as follows.
-In the next section, we establish the general form of the axially symmetric Hamiltonian and density matrix.
-Section~\ref{sec:DM} is devoted to the diagonalization of the density matrix.
-In Section~\ref{sec:Corr}, we derive formulas suitable for actually calculating the LQU and LQFI correlations.
-The spin-(1/2,$S$) system at thermal equilibrium is considered in Sect.~\ref{sec:appl}.
-Section~\ref{sec:res} includes the numerical results and discussion.
-Finally, concluding remarks close this paper.
+In the next section, the general form of the axially symmetric density matrix is established.
+In Sec.~\ref{sec:Corr}, we derive formulas that are suitable for actually calculating LQU and LQFI correlations.
+The spin-(1/2,$S$) system at thermal equilibrium is considered in Sec.~\ref{sec:appl}.
+Sec.~\ref{sec:res} includes high-temperature expansions of quantum correlations, numerical results and discussion.
+Finally, concluding remarks in Sec.~\ref{sec:Summ} close the paper.